Sudan's Prime Minister Hamdok 'Optimistic' After U.S. Meetings

 Legal reform

-Hamdok explained that the annulment of the infamous Public Order Law was not a difficult task.
-However, the decision of dismantling the former regime took quite sometimes and it was not easy.
+The annulment of the infamous Public Order Law was not a difficult task, he said.
+However, the decision of dismantling the former regime took quite some time and it was not easy.

 He explained that dismantling the deep state does not merely mean the confiscation of the properties and fund rather it means to bring back the Sudanese people's rights and looted resources.